-The Ear to Hell was my senior project at the UO, the art department's equivalent of a senior thesis.
-It's an expansion of my last 3D printed speaker project, an effort to make an art tool with a unique voice and tonal characteristics for use in rock-type music production.
+The Ear to Hell was my senior project at the University of Oregon, the art department’s equivalent of a senior thesis.
+It’s an expansion of my last 3D printed speaker project, an effort to make an art tool with a unique voice and tonal characteristics for use in rock-type music production.
 Compared to my first 3D Printed Speakers project, the Ear to Hell is also intended to be an art object in itself.

 Technical differences between this iteration and the first include a larger and more powerful magnet, a smoother material for the coil former, a larger-diameter voice coil, a 2x-larger cone, the addition of a smaller cone, and an acrylic sealed enclosure.
 These modifications push the speaker’s frequency range into lower territory, letting it produce sounds of greater depth than the first speakers.